Mounikavegi/-Olympic-Data-Analysis/README.md

 ![Databricks](images/DataBricks.png)

-The data processing stage involves cleaning and transforming raw Olympic data into a structured format suitable for analysis.
-This step takes advantage of Azure Databricks' distributed computing capabilities for efficient processing.
+The data processing stage utilizes Azure Databricks' distributed computing capabilities to efficiently clean and transform raw Olympic data into a structured format suitable for analysis.

 ## Conclusion

-The Olympic Data Analysis on Azure project demonstrates how to leverage Azure services for processing, analyzing, and visualizing large-scale data.
-By following the setup and guides provided in this repository, you can adapt the project to other domains and expand its functionalities.
-Happy analyzing!
+The Olympic Data Analysis on Azure project showcases the use of Azure services for processing, analyzing, and visualizing large-scale datasets.
+By following the setup instructions and guides in this repository, you can customize the project for different domains and enhance its capabilities.
+Enjoy your data analysis journey!

 ## Author
 https://github.com/Mounikavegi